Omlahid/NaNoWriMo-Discord-Bot/README.md

 # NaNoWriMo-Discord-Bot
+**WARNING THIS BOT IS STILL IN EARLY ALPHA.
+THERE IS NO COMMENT IN THE CODE, AND THERE MIGHT BE SOME BUGS LEFT.
+THE CREATOR IS STILL ACTIVELY WORKING ON IT 2016/10/11**
 This bot (Omlabot) is a small bot I've created.
 It uses the discord.js library, and is deployed through node.js.

 It is currently only in French, but I plan to translate it to English soon.